Diffeomorphisms with positive metric entropy: Local perturbations of center exponents

 \end{itemize} \end{proposition}

-Thanks to the following lemma, it is possible to build a sequence of perturbations along an orbit that act like random perturbations. \begin{lemma} Consider a sequence $f_j:U_j \to U_{j+1}$, $0\leq j\leq N-1$, of $C^1$ volume preserving diffeomorphisms between bounded open sets of $\R^d$ and $f^j=f_{j-1} \circ \cdots \circ f_0$.
-Let $\psi_j$ be volume preserving diffeomorphisms of $\RR^d$ supported on the unit ball $B$.
+The proof of Proposition~\ref {p.3.8} uses the following lemma, which allows us to construct a sequence of perturbations along an orbit that act like random perturbations. \begin{lemma} Consider a sequence $f_j:U_j \to U_{j+1}$, $0\leq j\leq N-1$, of $C^1$ volume-preserving diffeomorphisms between bounded open sets of $\R^d$ and $f^j=f_{j-1} \circ \cdots \circ f_0$.
+Let $\psi_j$ be volume-preserving diffeomorphisms of $\RR^d$ supported on the unit ball $B$.
 Let $\mu_j$ be the push-forward of normalized Lebesgue measure $m$ on $B$ under the map